BShraman/codebase-qna-search/README.md

 ## Overall Process
 **1. Define State**
     The state represents the current configuration and attributes of the codebase, focusing on document processing, query handling, and storage settings.
-Below are the key attributes:

 **2. Define Nodes**
     Nodes in the LlamaGraph represent distinct components or entities within the codebase.
 Each node is responsible for a specific functionality or data, such as representing files, functions, or classes.
 These nodes are designed to interact with one another through well-defined edges, forming a structured graph.
 Key nodes include document embedding, vector database operations, and query handling to retrieve responses.